-These on-demand car booking apps can take you around the world.
+These on-demand car booking apps are an alternative to Uber that can take you around the world.

-If you're finding Uber's prices too steep or can't find a driver in your area, these apps may just have the driver you need.
+If you're finding Uber's prices too steep, can't find a driver in your area or are simply searching for some cheap (or potentially free) rides with an alternate rideshare service, these apps may just have the ride you need.

-Book a rideshare, taxi or taxi van within minutes using the GoCatch app.
+Book an airport transfer, taxi or private car within minutes using the GoCatch app.

 GoCatch is one of Uber's biggest rivals.
 It allows you to book taxis and private drivers and doesn’t charge surge pricing during peak demand periods like Uber does.